-BEIJING -- U.S. and Chinese trade negotiators are meeting this week for talks President Donald Trump says will help decide whether he escalates a technology dispute by going ahead with a March 2 tariff hike on $200 billion of imports from China.
+BEIJING -- U.S. and Chinese negotiators meet this week for their final trade talks before President Donald Trump decides whether to go ahead with a March 2 tariff hike on $200 billion of imports from China.

-Two days of talks starting Thursday allow too little time to resolve the war over Beijing's technology ambitions that threatens to drag on weakening global economic growth, businesspeople and economists say.
-They believe China's goal is to make enough progress to persuade Trump to extend his deadline.
+Two days of talks starting Thursday are too little time to resolve a tariff war over Beijing's technology ambitions that threatens to drag on weakening global economic growth, say businesspeople and economists.
+Instead, they say China's goal is to show they are making enough progress to persuade Trump to extend his deadline.

-There are few signs of movement on the thorniest issue: Washington's demand that Beijing scale back its efforts to nurture world leaders in robotics and other technologies.
-China's trading partners say the state support for industries violates Beijing's market-opening obligations and some American officials worry they might erode U.S. industrial leadership.
+There are few signs of progress on their thorniest issue: Washington's demand that Beijing scale back plans for government-led creation of global champions in robotics and other technology.
+China's trading partners say those violate its market-opening obligations.
+Some American officials worry they might erode U.S. industrial leadership.

 This week, Beijing wants "to see the threat of additional tariff imposition being removed for as long as possible," with minimal conditions attached, said Louis Kuijs of Oxford Economics.